Fodor's Expert Review Schloss Charlottenhof

-Schloss Charlottenhof is in the southern part of Sanssouci Park, an expansive, landscaped promenade with fountains, streams, manicured gardens, and wide walkways as well as some hidden paths.
 After Frederick the Great died in 1786, the ambitious Sanssouci building program ground to a halt, and the park fell into neglect.
-It was 50 years before another Prussian king, Friedrich Wilhelm IV, restored Sanssouci's earlier glory.
-He engaged the great Berlin architect Karl Friedrich Schinkel to build this small palace for the crown prince.
-Schinkel's demure interiors are preserved, and the most fanciful room is the bedroom, decorated like a Roman tent, with its walls and ceiling draped in striped canvas.
-Between the Sanssouci palaces are later additions to the park.
+It was 50 years before another Prussian king, Friedrich Wilhelm IV, restored Sanssouci's earlier glory, engaging the great Berlin architect Karl Friedrich Schinkel to build the small Schloss Charlottenhof for the crown prince.
+Schinkel's demure interiors are preserved, and the most fanciful room is the bedroom, decorated like a Roman tent, with walls and ceiling draped in striped canvas.